-Tech For Good – The Digital Line (TDL) are pleased to share an insight into another “Tech for Good” Program.
+Tech For Good – The Digital Line (TDL) is pleased to share an insight into another “Tech for Good” Program.

 The care home sector has been hit particularly badly by the pandemic and historically the elderly have often been poorly served by technology.
 George Vaughan, TDL Director said: “Technology should be for everyone, not just the young or the privileged and one of our main goals as an organisation is to ensure that no one is forgotten or left behind when it comes to life improvements through technology.
 Sometimes all it takes is a small change or a simple alteration to make a big difference in the lives of the vulnerable.”